Photo: Tenerife Cabildo.

-Just as Father Christmas arrives late on Christmas Eve rather than Christmas Day so the Kings deliver their presents the night before so that they’re ready for children when they wake in the morning.
-On the evening of the 5th, therefore, there will be parades throughout Tenerife of Sus Majestades – usually on the traditional camels which the Bible stories tell us they rode to follow the star in the sky; some Reyes these days themselves arrive from the sky, by helicopter!
-The parades start between 5 and 7pm or so, and as they ride in procession the Kings throw little gifts and sweets into the crowd.
+And just as Father Christmas arrives late on Christmas Eve to deliver presents for Christmas morning, so in Spain the Kings deliver their presents the night before the big day so that they’re ready for children when they wake in the morning.
+On the evening of the 5th, therefore, there will be parades throughout Tenerife of Sus Majestades (Their Majesties), usually on the traditional camels which the Bible stories say they rode from the East to follow the star in the sky; some Reyes these days themselves arrive from the sky, by helicopter!
+The parades start from around 5 or so, and as they ride in procession the Kings throw little gifts and sweets into the crowd.

 Apart from these large cabalgatas, most towns have some sort of Reyes events, and they all get extremely crowded, as the following videos of past parades in Los Cristianos and Adeje show.
 There are also always widespread traffic restrictions and security measures in place as well, so plan to get in position by at least an hour beforehand for a good viewing position!